 Ferrington History, Family Crest & Coats of Arms

 The lineage of the name Ferrington begins with the Anglo-Saxon tribes in Britain.
-It is a result of when they lived in the township of Farrington located near Penwortham, Lancashire.
+It is a result of when they lived in the township of Farington located near Penwortham, Lancashire.
 "In the 10th of Edward III., William de Farington held certain portions of land here, and 14s. rent, in trust for the abbot."

 Early Origins of the Ferrington family